-I just reorganized the blogs guide to Cable TV Alternatives.
+I just reorganized the blogs guide to watching TV wihtout cable.
 I had some updates to make and decided to improve the general flow of the guide.

 I separated this out for those needing a high level of the basics to cord cutting.
 However, it also provides directions to those wanting to know more.